-- Quicktime player, Quicktime streaming server, DVDStudio (DVD production) - Quicktime is detailed below (see §5.4). - Quicktime streaming server is based on RTP/RTSP (Real-Time Transport Protocol/Real-Time Streaming Protocol).
-It provides support for streaming support for streaming Quicktime, MPEG-4 and 3GPP files.
-It also provides support for streaming MP3 content using Icecast-compatible protocols over HTTP. - DVDStudio is a DVD video authoring tool.
-It provides support for interactivity, menus, scripting control, remote control interactivity, and DVD ROM content.
-It provides MPEG 2 encoding for DVD and MPEG-4 for web streaming., and Dolby digital AC-3 compression and 5.1-channel surround sound.
+- QuickTime Streaming Server is based on RTP/RTSP (Real-Time Transport Protocol/Real-Time Streaming Protocol).
+It provides support for streaming QuickTime, MPEG-4 and 3GPP files.
+It also provides support for streaming mp3 content using Icecast-compatible protocols over HTTP. - DVD Studio Pro is a DVD authoring tool.
+It provides support for interactivity, menus, scripting control, remote control interactivity, and DVD-ROM content.
+It provides MPEG-2 encoding for DVD and MPEG-4 for web streaming., and Dolby digital AC-3 compression and 5.1-channel surround sound.